xmera-circle/redmine_workload/README.md

 ![Group Workload](screenshots/group-workload-example.png?raw=true "Group Workload Example")

+## New Features in Version 2.1.0

+### consider workload of parent issues

+By default parent issues are ignored when calculating workloads.
+With this setting the administrator can change the default behaviour by considering also all parent issues in the calculation.

 ## New Features in Version 2.0.x

 Fortunately the German company [MENTOR GmbH & Co.
 Präzisions-Bauteile KG](https://www.mentor.de.com/) invested in this project to make these features possible: